YuanJianhao508/YuanJianhao508.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a DPhil (PhD) student of the Cognitive Robotics Group and Mobile Robotics Group, University of Oxford, supervised by Dr. Lars Kunze and Prof. Paul Newman.
 Previously, I studied Engineering Science in Pembroke College, University of Oxford, supervised by Prof. Nick Hawes and Prof. Clive Siviour.
 I am fortunate to collaborate closely with Francesco Pinto, Shuyang Sun, and Prof. Philip Torr at Torr Vision Group, University of Oxford, Dr. Bo Zhao at BAAI.
-I received a B.Eng. degree in 2016 in Software Engineering from Wuhan University, China.
-My current focus is on building a comprehensive visual system with an unified perception.
+My current focus is on building something.

 <!-- Test Tese.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.